6. Blast the results

 In actions, some steps can create an output that can be referenced in another step.

-Outputs are formatted like so steps.<action id>.outputs.<output name>.
-We will be using the committed output, which is listed on the action’s documentation.
+Outputs are formatted like so: steps.<action id>.outputs.<output name>.
+We will be using the committed output, which is listed in the action’s documentation.

-Let’s go back to your first slack message and specify the message for a successful scrape without changes.
-Change the condition from sucess() to
+Let’s go back to your first Slack message and specify the message for a successful scrape without changes.
+Change the condition from success() to

 if: (success() && steps.add_commit.outputs.committed=='false')